MenachemFarkash/simple-melvor-clone/README.md

 # simple-melvor-clone

 A post‑apocalyptic idle / incremental RPG inspired by _Melvor Idle_.
-The project started as a simple clone, but has grown into its own world with custom mechanics, skills, and a polished user interface.
+The peoject is still a simple clone.

 ## 🎮 About the Game